Unconditionally: Live performances

 On October 22, 2013, Perry first performed "Unconditionally" along with her other Prism tracks at the iHeartRadio Theater in Los Angeles, California.
 She also performed these songs the next day when hosting the "We Can Survive" concert along with friends Bonnie McKee, Kacey Musgraves, Sara Bareilles, Ellie Goulding, and duo Tegan and Sara at the Hollywood Bowl in Los Angeles.
 Perry also performed the song on the Australian version of The X Factor on October 28, 2013, alongside "Roar" and also performed it on the Australian breakfast program Sunrise that day.
 On November 10, 2013, she performed "Unconditionally" at the 2013 MTV Europe Music Awards.
 She also opened the American Music Awards of 2013 on November 24, 2013, with a geisha-inspired performance of the song.
 On December 5, 2013, Perry performed the song on the Italian X Factor.
 On December 13, 2013, Perry also performed the song on The Voice of Germany together with four contestants of the show.
 On December 14, 2013, Perry performed "Unconditionally" at the NRJ Music Awards 2014.
 She also performed "Unconditionally" on the season 10 finale of The X Factor (UK) on December 15, 2013.
 Perry performed a stripped-down version of the song on the December 20, 2013 episodes of The Ellen DeGeneres Show and Alan Carr: Chatty Man.

 Controversy

 The performance of "Unconditionally" at the American Music Awards led to accusations of cultural appropriation and racism from Asian-American groups and media outlets from the Wall Street Journal to Psychology Today for Perry dressing up as a geisha during the performance.
 Her stylist and America's Next Top Model creative director Johnny Wujek explained later "Katy and I both love Japan.....
 The people are so kind, there's so much there visually" then described his process of finding authentic kimono then cutting them up according to his own inspirations.
 Lady Gaga defended Perry, stating: "I think people are generally too sensitive and they should just leave her be".

+Today stated that although numerous media outlets had negative opinions about her performance, not all viewers agreed with the criticism against Perry.
+Some American fans of East Asian descent defended the singer or suggested that Perry's Japanese fans would appreciate her "nod to [Japanese] culture".